tlangan1/Life-Helper/README.md

 <span id="service-worker-in-root"></span>

+1. Embed the data server routes in the SolidJS/Vite server so that the issue with the <a href="#phone-experience">data access</a> of the phone experience is resolved
 1. **When I moved server.js to the root, I was able to send messages to the client, that is, the web page itself.**
-2. **When I change the name of the service worker file the behavior is the same as changing its contents.**
+1. **When I change the name of the service worker file the behavior is the same as changing its contents.**
-3. **Without skipWaiting called in the install event, the new service worker is not used until the page is closed and reopened.**
+1. **Without skipWaiting called in the install event, the new service worker is not used until the page is closed and reopened.**
-4. **Enable service worker changes to activate without closing and reopening the app.
+1. **Enable service worker changes to activate without closing and reopening the app.
 To do this most effectively I needed to both issue a `skipWaiting()` in the install event as well as a `event.waitUntil(clients.claim())` in the activation event.**
-5. Log service worker changes and retiring previous service worker DB rows.
+1. Log service worker changes and retiring previous service worker DB rows.
 Perhaps I should create a new entity web_push_subscription_version which maintains a history of service workers that all use the same capability url.s
-6. I should create a route using solidJS to give the appearance that the service worker file is at the root and move it to a more logical place in the file system.
+1. I should create a route using solidJS to give the appearance that the service worker file is at the root and move it to a more logical place in the file system.
 See <a href="#service-worker-in-root">item number 1</a> above

+## Github autoplay test

+<video src="images/Example-1.mp4" width="320" height="240" loop="true" autoplay="true"></video>
+<video src="images/Example-2.mp4" width="320" height="240" loop="true" autoplay="true"></video>

 ## Basics